benjaminjmiddleton/drillcreator/UserGuide.md

 4. What is a Dot?
     - A Dot is a specific placement of 1 player within a Set.
 5. What is a Set?
     - A set is a specific point of time in a show.
 Players may stop in a particular set or simply move through it.
-Transitions are used to move between sets.A
+Transitions are used to move between sets.
 6. What is a Step?
     - 1 Step referes to a distance of 22.5".
 There are 8 Steps for every 5 yards.
 7. What kind of transitions can the program auto generate?